decodrtechnologies/Data-Science/sale-price-of-bulldozers/readme.md

 For more on the evaluation of this project check: https://www.kaggle.com/c/bluebook-for-bulldozers/overview/evaluation

 Note: The goal for most regression evaluation metrics is to minimize the error.
 For example, our goal for this project will be to build a machine learning model which minimises RMSLE.

-<h2>Features</h2>

-Kaggle provides a data dictionary detailing all of the features of the dataset.
-You can view this data dictionary on Google Sheets: https://docs.google.com/spreadsheets/d/18ly-bLR8sbDJLITkWG7ozKm8l3RyieQ2Fpgix-beSYI/edit?usp=sharing

 <h2>Install</h2>